A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Numerical experiments

-The solution for a discretization with 6000 time steps is shown in \cref{fig:SIR}.
-From a qualitative standpoint the solution is reasonable.
-The suggested control manages a controlled infection with a flattened curve, while the cheap measure is used to its fullest capacity and the expensive measure is balanced with its cost, while the amount of switches are minimized, due to a high switching cost.
-On closer inspection we see an amplified version of the detailed problem regarding the convergence of $C_{\text{switch}}$.
+The solution for a discretization with 8192 time steps is shown in \cref{fig:SIR}.
+From a qualitative standpoint, the solution is reasonable.
+The suggested control manages a controlled infection with a flattened curve, while the cheap measure is used to its fullest capacity and the expensive measure is balanced with its cost, while the amount of switches are minimized, due to the high switching cost.
+On closer inspection, we see an amplified version of the detailed problem regarding the convergence of $C_{\text{switch}}$.
 For the cheap control the switching value (visualized by the dotted line) seems to be ignored, while the expensive measure does not exactly reach its switching value either.
 This suggests that the current time discretization is too coarse to resolve these features of the optimal control.

-Further refinements of the temporal grid should improve the quality of the solution.
+In \cref{tab:SIR_times}, we give further results on different time discretization levels.
+Similarly to the decay problem, we see that $C_{\text{switch}}$ decreases as the time discretization parameter $N_T$ increases.